 The checkpoint process ensures that any dirty pages associated with a committed transaction will be flushed to disk.
-Unlike the lazywriter, however, a checkpoint does not remove the page from cache; it makes sure the dirty page is written to disk and then marks the cached paged as clean in the page header.
+It can also flush uncommitted dirty pages to disk to make efficient use of writes but unlike the lazy writer, a checkpoint does not remove the page from cache; it ensures the dirty page is written to disk and then marks the cached paged as clean in the page header.